hartwigmedical/hmftools/orange/README.md

   - Add DPYD status on front page
   - Support for germline SVs
     - `linx_germline_disruption_tsv` configures the LINX germline disruptions.
+    - Reported germline disruptions are displayed in the Germline Findings chapter.
   - Support for germline deletions
     - `purple_germline_deletion_tsv` configures the PURPLE germline deletions.
     - Reported germline deletions are displayed in the Germline Findings chapter.